The Importance of Wildflowers

 But whilst we cannot create wildflower meadows in towns and cities, we can grow wildflowers in small spaces which is still important.
 They provide vital support for pollinators in areas where food and shelter are scarce and can enhance our own health and wellbeing.

-In partnership with Bright Seeds, we have developed “Sow much love” confetti, a unique blend of dried petals and native wildflower seeds that are harvested from local meadows.
-Whether you choose to scatter it on the newlyweds on their wedding day in the woods or take it home to plant in a pot or your garden, you are spreading your love for our precious natural world.
+In partnership with Bright Seeds, we have developed “Sow Much Love” wildflower confetti, a unique blend of dried petals and native wildflower seeds that are harvested from local meadows.
+Whether you choose to scatter it on the newlyweds on their wedding day in the woods or take it home to plant in a pot or your garden, you are spreading your love for our precious natural world and helping to encourage biodiversity in the UK.

-“Sow much love” is available to purchase directly through us for £6 a bottle.
+“Sow Much Love” wildflower confetti is available to purchase directly through us for £6 a bottle.
+Take a look at our hire items and recommended suppliers here